lukinkratas/yahoo_finance_client/README.md

 Unofficial [Yahoo!Ⓡ finance](https://finance.yahoo.com) API asynchronous client.

-- asynchronous
 - not affiliated with Yahoo, Inc.
-- without returning pandas dataframes (because why?).
-- oss that uses publicly available APIs
+- oss that uses publicly available APIs.
 - intended for research, educational purposes and personal use only.
+- asynchronous.
+- fast - more than 100,000x speed improvement in comparison with yfinance(on a single request, pandas processing included). yfinance min: 80ms(80,000,000ns) x yafin max: 800ns.
+- not returning pandas dataframes (because why?).

 ![Ya Stonkz - Gemini generated](Gemini_Generated_Image_jhamanjhamanjham.png)

+## Performance

+Run the performance test for yourself using ```make test-perf```.

 ## Example usage